lgleto/librivox-ios/README.md

 }
 ```

-App Structure
+## Database schemas
-The "Narrativia" is populated by the API, but to enhance the user experience and enable offline acess, some data should be stored.
-Therefore, the apps utilizes two different data base schemas:
+The "Narrativia" is populated by the API, but to enhance the user experience and enable offline acess, some data must be stored.
+Therefore, the apps utilizes two different database schemas:

 Firestore
+Exclusively used to stored some support content related to the genres came from API and personal data.

+CoreData
+Utilized to persist the data locally, so the offline mode could works.
+The CoreData data is updated everytime that the app is started, with a stablish connection, and when occurs some alteration on de remote database, ensuring a synchronism between both schemas.

+*In case of offline updates, the sync algorithm stays effectivly as a result of the usage of Firebase Persistance

+##Player